 Sam is Tea Sommelier for TeaGschwendner, the world’s largest specialty tea retailer.
 He is a self-described ambassador for tea, sharing his passion one cup at a time with those curious about the most popular drink on the planet.
 Traveling far and wide in the name of tea, Mr. Ritchey has visited gardens in Nepal, India, and Japan, engaging with dozens of artisanal teamakers along the way.
 While he brings the insight of these journeys to his tastings and workshops, his true expertise has been built in Chicago.

-Naomi Rosen is the owner of JoysTeaspoon.com, a Las Vegas-based retail site featuring premium loose-leaf teas, organic spices, and accessories.
+[At the time this was written… ] Naomi Rosen is the owner of JoysTeaspoon.com (website no longer exists), a Las Vegas-based retail site featuring premium loose-leaf teas, organic spices, and accessories.
 Naomi recognized the ease of getting together with family and friends over a great meal and a fantastic cup of tea.
 Subsequently, Joy’s Teaspoon was launched in April 2010 to make fine teas and quality ingredients easily accessible and a little less frightening to prepare.
 Naomi presents Tea/Spice 101 and tea-pairing sessions throughout Southern Nevada and California, has spoken at the college level, and is a founding member of the Las Vegas Tea Festival.
-Naomi lives in Las Vegas, Nevada, with her husband, John, two little people, JJ and Gavin, and two drooly basset canines, Rosco and T.G.
+Naomi lives in Las Vegas, Nevada, with her husband, John, two little people – JJ and Gavin, and two drooly basset canines – Rosco and T.G.

-Dr. Milton Schiffenbauer is a microbiologist and assistant chairman of the Department of Biology at Pace University’s Dyson College of Arts & Science in New York City.
-Dr. Schiffenbauer’s current research focus has been looking at the antiviral, antibacterial and antimicrobial properties of white tea.
+Dr. Milton Schiffenbauer is a microbiologist and Chairman of the Biology Department of Touro College (NYSCAS) in New York City.
+Dr. Schiffenbauer’s current research focus has been looking at the antiviral, antibacterial, and antimicrobial properties of white tea.

 Rupal Sharma has a flair for her writing and believes in improving herself every day which can only be done by reading and writing.
 She worked at Te.Cha Tea- Specialty Tea Boutique as a content marketing manager and a content writer.
 You can even read of more of her blogs in the blog section of the company’s website.